scenarioo/scenarioo/docs/features/full-text-search/README.md

 * steps and pages meta information
 * in visible text on screens as well as in HTMl source code of the screens

+## Setup Instructions

+See [Setup Instructions](setup.md) for how to configure and activate this feature.